 -

-Currently she is happy going about daily life without too much fuss, she is brilliant with her training and absolutely loves her food!
+Amasia remained at the Sanctuary when her two sisters, Siberia and Alena, moved to our sister park, Hertfordshire Zoo (formerly Paradise Wildlife Park).
+She is a beautiful tiger, happy going about daily life without too much fuss.
+She is brilliant with her training and absolutely loves her food!

-Of the five remaining sub-species, the Amur, or Siberian, tiger is the largest.
-The Amur tiger is also known as the Siberian tiger.
-They can be found in the far Eastern Russia’s Amur Valley.
-They are also the largest naturally occurring cat in the world.
-They have several distinguishing features in the coat colour and stripe pattern when compared to the other sub species.
-Amur tigers can live in sub-zero temperatures due to their longer, thicker fur coat.
+Of the five remaining tiger sub-species, the Amur, or Siberian, tiger is the largest.
+Amur tigers are native to the far Eastern Amur Valley in Russia, and they are the largest naturally occurring cat in the world.
+They can live in sub-zero temperatures due to their longer, thicker fur coat.

+Amur tigers have several distinguishing features in their coat colour and stripe pattern compared to the other tiger sub-species.
 Amur tigers are typically paler in colour with a pale orange coat and comparatively wide stripes.
 In contrast, the Sumatran tiger is very deep orange with thin stripes that are very closely banded together.
 The fur is very thick and coarse, due to the extreme variation in temperature in their native range.

-The main threats to the wild Amur tiger population are very similar to those facing other big cat species; loss of habitat, poaching for the fur trade and the use of tiger body parts in the traditional medicine trade.
+The main threats to the wild Amur tiger population are very similar to those facing other big cat species: loss of habitat, poaching for the fur trade, and the use of tiger body parts in the traditional medicine trade.